General concrete repairs

 Resurfacing Finished Concrete

-This can be achieved by the application of a topping which is suited to both old or new concrete.
+You can resurface concrete by applying a topping which is suited to both old or new concrete.
 Surfaces must be completely clean - free of dirt, grease and dust.
-Good preparation will contribute greatly towards a satisfactory result.
+Good preparation contributes greatly to a good result.

-Levelling Compounds Available from most builders' hardware suppliers, levelling compounds would typically be mixed with water then screeded and trowelled onto the concrete surface.
+Available from most builders' hardware suppliers, levelling compounds are typically mixed with water then screeded and trowelled onto the concrete surface.
 Beware that some compounds may not be suited to outside use.
 Seek advice from a builders' hardware supplier about the most suitable product for the particular application.
 Observe product manufacturer's instructions.

-Unbonded Topping Unbonded toppings would typically be used to refurbish an existing pavement.
+Unbonded toppings are typically used to refurbish an existing pavement.
 The concrete mix comprises 1 part cement: 2 parts sand: 3 parts coarse aggregate (10 mm nominal maximum size).
 Cover the surface with a plastic sheet to give a definite separation from the base concrete.
 Fix formwork in place to new predetermined levels, allowing for a minimum of 75 mm of topping.

 If topping is to be thicker than 50 mm, reinforcement should be used.
 Place reinforcement such as F42 fabric or similar.
 If you are topping a large area, it should be divided into bays limited to 14m2 with a length-to-width ratio of 1:1.5.
 Place, finish and cure concrete as described previously.